AMVUTTRA™ significantly improved polyneuropathy1,2

 CI=confidence interval; LS=least squares.

-48% of patients treated with AMVUTTRA experienced reversald in neuropathy impairment from baseline at 18 months, compared with 4% of patients in the external placebo group.2,3
+48% of patients treated with AMVUTTRA experienced reversal in neuropathy impairment from baseline2

 AMVUTTRA significantly improved quality of life2